-The Billing Cost Changes report is based on cost data obtained from the AWS Detailed Billing Report (DBR).
+The Billing Cost Changes report is based on cost data obtained from the AWS Detailed Billing Report (DBR) or the Cost and Usage Report (CUR).
 When viewing this report within a consolidated payer account inside CloudCheckr you will have the ability to view cost changes across the entire consolidated bill, or for specific payee accounts.
-When viewing this report within a payee account, you will only be able to see cost changes for that account's usage.
+When viewing this report within a payee account, you will only see cost changes for that account's usage.

 This report allows you to select two separate periods (a single day, an entire month, or another date range), and compare their respective costs, side-by-side.
 This report will display all the differences in costs between the two periods, ordered by cost change.
 This makes it very easy to identify the service, and cost type, that is the cause of the cost change.

 When using the Cost Changes report, you will need to identify the time periods and costs that you would like to analyze.